Pigi-bytes/PigiTube/README.md

 > Temp\FFMPEG_compatible.mp4
 > Temp\FFMPEG_compatible.mp3

-We delete the file which ends with .mp4, and we rename the one that ends with .mp3, with the right file name (without special characters and with a suffix if necessary), our temp folder now look like this:
+We delete the file which ends with .mp4, and we rename the one that ends with .mp3, with the right file name (without special characters and with a suffix if necessary), our temp folder now looks like this:
 > Temp\YourAudioWithoutSpecialChracterSuffixe.mp3

 And finally we copy it to the place you choose.

 ## For video :
 ---
-The application will download the best audio quality of your video, in the .mp4 format ( Which just contains the codecs / channels for the audio, and no video, juste a black background ).
+The application will download the best audio quality of your video, in the .mp4 format ( Which just contains the codecs / channels for the audio, and no video, just a black background ).

 It will save it under a different name from the final one, to ensure compatibility with our conversion software, into a temporary folder.
 > Temp\audio.mp4

-After the application will download to see what video quality is obtainable :
+After the application will check to see what video quality is obtainable :
 By default it will stop at 1080p, to save bandwidth, but you can change it in the code.
 If it does not find the 1080p quality it will take the highest available (below 1080p).
-Its, its gonna take some time, (again it depends on the size of the video and your internet connection (downward flow))
+Its gonna take some time, (again it depends on the size of the video and your internet connection (downward flow))
-Its going to be saved, in the temporary folder, under the name 'video.mp4', because yes it is an mp4 file, but without the audio channels, because youtube uses a processor call [DASH](#DASH) (see below).
+Its going to be saved, in the temporary folder, under the name 'video.mp4', because yes it is an mp4 file, but without the audio channels, because youtube uses a processor called [DASH](#DASH) (see below).

 So now we end up with 2 files in the temporary folder:
 > Temp\audio.mp4
 > Temp\video.mp4

-The post processing software, [FFMPEG](#FFMPEG),  will then copy the audio track ON the video and render it, and TADAM we have our FullHD 1080x1920 60fps video, here name is 'final.mp4'.
+The post processing software, [FFMPEG](#FFMPEG),  will then copy the audio track ON the video and render it, and TADAM we have our FullHD 1080x1920 60fps video, its name is 'final.mp4'.
-The temporay folder look like this :
+The temporay folder will look like this :
 > Temp\audio.mp4
 > Temp\video.mp4
 > Temp\final.mp4